himanshu475/FoodBazar/README.md

 # FoodBazar

-## Project Description
+## 🚀 Project Description
-This project is an **Online Food Ordering Website** designed for customers to browse, order, and pay for food from various categories.
-It consists of two main components:
+**FoodBazar** is a dynamic and user-friendly **Online Food Ordering System** that allows users to browse food items, add them to a cart, and place orders with ease.

+It includes two main components:
-- **User Side**: Customers can register, browse the menu, add items to the cart, and proceed with checkout.
+- **User Side**: Enables customers to register, explore the menu, manage their cart, and complete orders.
-- **Admin Side**: Administrators can manage the menu, view orders, and track user activity.
+- **Admin Side**: Provides administrators with tools to manage food items, view and process orders, and monitor user activity.

-## Technologies Used
+## 💻 Technologies Used
-- **Frontend**: HTML, CSS, JavaScript
+- **Frontend**: HTML5, CSS3, JavaScript
-- **Backend**: PHP
+- **Backend**: PHP (Core PHP)
-- **Database**: MySQL (for managing users, orders, and menu items)
+- **Database**: MySQL (used for managing users, menu items, and orders)

-## Features
+## ✨ Features

-### User Side
+### 👨‍🍳 User Side
-- Browse food categories and items.
+- Browse food categories and menu items
-- Add items to the cart.
+- Add items to the cart with quantity selection
-- Complete checkout with order details.
+- Checkout with order details
-- User profile management.
+- Manage user profile and view past orders

-### Admin Side
+### 🛠️ Admin Side
-- Manage food items (add, update, delete).
+- Add, update, and delete food items
-- View and manage user orders.
+- View and manage all customer orders
-- Track order status and customer information.
+- Track order status and view customer information